ladderlife/cellophane/README.md

 ## Limitations

-Because Cellophane's `defui` generates Clojure records, `:require`ing other namespaces is not enough to use those components.
+Because Cellophane's `defui` generates Clojure records (which under the hood are Java classes), `:require`ing other namespaces is not enough to use those components.
 Using `:import` is also required, as demonstrated below:

 ```clojure
 (ns my-ns